 Senior Lecturer in Digital Communications

 - Signal Processing and Networks

 - Research publications

-An expert in Computer Networks and Network Security, Kostas holds a position as a Lecturer in Digital Communications, shared between the Signal Processing and Networks (SPN) group in Loughborough University campus (LU) and the Institute for Digital Technologies in Loughborough’s London campus (LUL).
-His research interests includes application of Machine and Deep Learning techniques on next generation communication networks, IoT and the aspects of Security, Trust and Privacy, among others.
-For more information on his work/research see also his website.
+An expert in Computer Networks and Network Security, Kostas holds a position as a Lecturer in Digital Communications in Signal Processing and Networks (SPN) group.
+His research interests includes application of Machine and Deep Learning techniques on next generation communication networks, IoT and Industrial Control Systems with a focus on Security, Trust and Privacy.
+For more information on his research see also his website.

-Prior to his current position, Kostas has worked for 8 years as a Research Associate gaining experience in cross-layer measurements on Wired and Wireless Computer Networks, Anomaly Based Intrusion Detection and Knowledge Engineering.
-He strongly believes that research should also aim to have an impact beyond the academic world, and to this end, he considers ways of commercially exploiting his research outputs through LU's Enterprise Office.
+Prior to his current position, Kostas has worked as a Research Associate gaining experience in cross-layer measurements on Wired and Wireless Computer Networks, Anomaly Based Intrusion Detection and Knowledge Engineering.
+He strongly believes that research should aim to have an impact beyond the academic world, and to this end, he has previously licensed research outputs through LU's Enterprise Office.

-Characterised by his interest in cross-disciplinary collaborations, Kostas is an affiliated member of the Advanced Virtual Reality Research Center, led by Professor Roy Kalawsky, and the Centre for Information Management led by Professor Tom Jackson.
-Furthermore, he has established research driven contacts in Computer Science and the School of Sport, Exercise and Health Sciences at LU and has worked and collaborated with many leading universities in UK and Internationally from his involvement in EPSRC projects.
+Characterised by his interest in cross-disciplinary collaborations, Kostas is an affiliated member of the Advanced Virtual Reality Research Center, led by Professor Roy Kalawsky, and the Centre for Information Management in Business School.
+Furthermore, he has worked and collaborated with many leading universities in UK and Internationally from his involvement in EPSRC projects.

 A member of the IEEE and the IEEE Communications Society, Kostas has chaired several sessions in International conferences and has been invited to review articles in conferences and journals, including:

 - IEEE Transactions on Systems, Man, and Cybernetics: Systems

 - IEEE Transactions on Cybernetics